-When it comes to monetizing your blog and making a living out of it, I highly recommend Travel Blog Success.
+When it comes to monetizing your blog and making a living out of it, I highly recommend Superstar Blogging (which used to be called Travel Blog Success until earlier this year).
 While this is more relevant for travel blogs, the content offered does apply to any blog.
 I took this course, and even though I took it after blogging and monetizing my site for a while, I still learned a lot from it.

 It goes into detail about monetization techniques and helps you understand some industry standards according to your blog’s presence.
 Several prominent travel bloggers are members of its “closed” Facebook community, which in my opinion, is the biggest value you get from the course since everyone there helps each other with tips and suggestions on running a blog professionally or anything else related to it.

 From here on, my recommendation is to keep a constant writing pace and to blog at least once or twice a week.
 Also, network regularly and get to know other travel bloggers in your niche and outside of it through social media platforms (Facebook groups and Twitter are excellent for this).